 One of the best things about the Ballerina Princess book is that it is part of the Step into Reading level 2 series.
 This means it is designed for young readers just starting to read independently, with simple sentence structures and easy-to-understand vocabulary.
 This makes it an excellent choice for parents looking for books their children can read independently.

 However, the book is relatively short, with only 32 pages.
 This may not be enough to keep some young readers engaged.
-Additionally, the book may not be as appealing to readers not interested in ballet or Disney princesses.
+Additionally, the book may not be as appealing to readers who are not interested in ballet or Disney princesses.
 Finally, the book may not be challenging enough for more advanced readers.

 The Ballerina Princess book is excellent for young readers who love ballet and Disney princesses.
 It is a fun and engaging way to introduce young readers to the world of ballet, and the Step into Reading level 2 series makes it easy for young readers to read independently.